 Recommended by Erin from Pina Travels

-Just 15-minutes outside of Vik you will find the Reynisfjara Black Sand Beach.
-This is a very popular stop for tourists wishing to enjoy the volcanic sand beach as well as the surrounding views.
+Just 15 minutes outside of Vik, you will find the Reynisfjara Black Sand Beach.
+This is a very popular stop for tourists wishing to enjoy the volcanic sand beach and the surrounding views.

-On this beach, you can find some of the many beautiful basalt columns that Iceland has to offer.
+On this beach, you can find some of the many beautiful basalt columns that Iceland offers.
 Be sure to leave yourself plenty of time to capture Instagram photos on the columns!
-There is even a basalt column cave on the beach that you can explore.
+There is even a basalt-column cave on the beach that you can explore.

-A word of caution, the ocean here is very dangerous.
+A word of caution: the ocean here is very dangerous.
 Many unsuspecting tourists have been swept out to the ocean.
-It is not advised that you get too close to the edge of the water.
-You can also fly your drone here although there are many seagulls so watch out!

 The ice comes from Jökulsárlón Glacier Lagoon, slowly making its way down to Diamond Beach before it melts.
-The lagoon is just across the road so you can visit both in one trip.
+The lagoon is just across the road, so you can visit both at the same time.

 Recommended by Jade from Two Tall Travellers

 Capturing an Instagram-worthy shot of the Northern Lights should be on everyone’s bucket list!